Shooting victim says he was pointing his gun at Rittenhouse

 He said he went into action after seeing Rittenhouse kill a man just feet away — the second person Rittenhouse fatally shot that night.

-Grosskreutz denied he was chasing Rittenhouse and said that he was concerned about Rittenhouse’s safety after seeing others chase him and someone try to kick him.
+Chirafisi also said Grosskreutz lied when he initially told multiple police officers that he dropped his weapon.

-Chirafisi also pointed to Grosskreutz’s lawsuit against the city of Kenosha, in which he alleges police enabled the violence by allowing an armed militia to have the run of the streets during the demonstration.
+In addition, Chirafisi pointed to Grosskreutz’s lawsuit against the city of Kenosha, in which he alleges police enabled the violence by allowing an armed militia to have the run of the streets during the demonstration.

 “If Mr. Rittenhouse is convicted, your chance of getting 10 million bucks is better, right?”
 Chirafisi said.

-At the defense table, Rittenhouse kept his eyes on Grosskreutz as he testified, taking detailed notes when the witness spoke about the moment he was shot.
+Chirafisi also asked Grosskreutz if he told his former roommate that his only regret was “not killing the kid and hesitating to pull the gun before emptying the entire mag into him.”
+Grosskreutz denied saying that.

-One juror nodded her head in agreement when the judge instructed the jury to disregard Grosskreutz’s referring to Rittenhouse's fatal shooting of another protester as a “murder. ”
+At the defense table, Rittenhouse took detailed notes when the witness spoke about the moment he was shot.

 Grosskreutz, who was trained as a paramedic, testified that he volunteered as a medic at protests in Milwaukee in the days after George Floyd died under the knee of a Minneapolis police officer in May 2020.
 Grosskreutz said he attended around 75 protests before the night he was shot, offering help to anyone needing medical attention.